atreyasha/spp-explainability/README.md

 pip install -r requirements.txt
 ```

+**Note:** If you intend to use the GPU, the `torch==1.7.0` dependency in `requirements.txt` works out-of-the-box with CUDA version `10.2`.
+If you have a different version of CUDA, refer to the official [PyTorch](https://pytorch.org/get-started/locally/) webpage for alternative `pip` installation commands which will provide `torch` optimized for your CUDA version.

 ### Repository initialization :fire:

 1. Download and prepare [GloVe](https://nlp.stanford.edu/projects/glove/) word embeddings and Facebook's multi-class Natural Language Understanding (NLU) [data set](https://research.fb.com/publications/cross-lingual-transfer-learning-for-multilingual-task-oriented-dialog/):